 2: APPOINT A REGISTERED AGENT

 You must appoint a registered agent for your company – this is a legal requirement.
 This person will act as a point of contact for any issues that need to be resolved.

 To create the company you will need to file a Certificate of Formation for a Limited Liability Company (Form 205) with the Texas Secretary of State.

 4: OPERATING AGREEMENT

-An operating agreement is not legally required under Texas state law – but we highly recommend you create one when you form your company.
+An operating agreement is not legally required under Texas state law.
+But, we highly recommend you create the document when you form a company.

 5: GET YOUR COMPANY EIN

 An EIN is an Employer Identification Number issued by the IRS and used for tax purposes.
 You can get an EIN by visiting the IRS website and applying online.

 Your company will need to file annual franchise tax reports and pay state business tax.
 You will need to contact the Texas Secretary of State for details.